-Flippin is a blue-collar town, with 50.59% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Flippin is a city of production and manufacturing workers, service providers, and sales and office workers.
-There are especially a lot of people living in Flippin who work in office and administrative support (8.40%), healthcare suport services (6.84%), and management occupations (6.64%).
+Because occupations involving physical labor dominate the local economy, Flippin is generally considered to be a blue-collar town.
+54.98% of the Flippin workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Flippin is a city of production and manufacturing workers, professionals, and construction workers and builders.
+There are especially a lot of people living in Flippin who work in sales jobs (8.09%), healthcare (6.43%), and healthcare suport services (5.81%).

-The per capita income in Flippin in 2022 was $18,487, which is low income relative to Arkansas and the nation.
-This equates to an annual income of $73,948 for a family of four.
+The per capita income in Flippin in 2022 was $20,774, which is low income relative to Arkansas and the nation.
+This equates to an annual income of $83,096 for a family of four.
+However, Flippin contains both very wealthy and poor people as well.

 The people who call Flippin home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Flippin residents report their race to be White, followed by Asian.
+The greatest number of Flippin residents report their race to be White.
 Important ancestries of people in Flippin include English, Irish, German, Dutch, and Scots-Irish.

 The most common language spoken in Flippin is English.
 Other important languages spoken here include Italian and Polish.